Manuel Gómez-Moreno Martínez: Biography

+He also developed an interest in linguistics and in his 70s was made a member of the Royal Spanish Academy, which regulates the Spanish language.

 Gómez-Moreno was named Doctor honoris causa by the universities of Montevideo and Oxford in 1941, Glasgow in 1951 and Granada in 1970.
 One of his students was Hispanic art historian, José María de Azcárate.